jenkhy/GW_Lab_Notebook/GW_Lab_Notebook/Protocols/Protocol for Algae Culturing.md

 Table of Contents:
-- #CulturingAlgaeFromStocks
+- Culturing Algae From Stocks
-- #AlgaeSpecies
+- Algae Species
 	- Optimum environment by species
 	- Best Concentration of Algae to feed oysters
-- #Monthly/Weekly/DailyTasks
+- Monthly/Weekly/DailyTasks
 	- Adding F/2 media + saltwater to algae carboys
-- #UsingHemocytometer
+- Using Hemocytometer

 _______________________________________________________________________

-#CulturingAlgaeFromStocks
+Culturing Algae From Stocks
 1. Obtain algae starter cultures
 2. Create a stock culture
 	- In a 500 mL flask, autoclave 295 mL of saltwater at liquid setting